alan-turing-institute/tric-dt/Seminars/README.md

 We will label issues with `0/idea`, `1/in planning`, `2/scheduled` and `3/completed`, so you know which are currently open for contribution.

-### First seminar presenters
-We are currently finding dates for first seminars in November & December.
-If you would like to present in November or December, please email sarana@turing.ac.uk for link to the scheduling poll.

 </br>

 🚧 **Code of Conduct**